Appdynamics/vcloud-director-connector-extension/README.md

 ##Use Case

 The vCloud connector is used as a cloud auto scaling solution for VMWare.
 For instance, if there is a health rule violation for the VMWare monitoring extension, then the vCloud connector can be invoked and specific workflow tasks can be triggered.
-These tasks include launching or terminating VMs based on the health rule.
+These tasks include launching or terminating VMs based on health rules

 ##Directory Structure